jylisadoney/intro-excel/index.md

 Do you want to learn the basics of Excel and a few time-saving tricks?

-Part I of this workshop will get you started with Excel by offering simple ways to:
+Part I of this workshop series will get you started with Excel by offering simple ways to:
 - organize spreadsheets
 - format data
 - insert basic functions

-Part II of this workshop will show you how to:
+Part II of this workshop series will show you how to:
 - create charts and graphs
 - insert advanced functions